-Franciscan parish in Belgrade
+Franciscan parish and monastery in Belgrade

 PARISH OF SAINT ATNONY OF PADUA